 Hourly rates vary by area.

 Need a place to park for an event at AT&T Park?
 Finding a parking space just got easier for those unable to take public transportation to a game.
-With demand based pricing, locating a convenient place to park along Port streets is more a possibility.
+With demand-based pricing, locating a convenient place to park along Port streets is more possible.
 When you arrive at the Port's waterfront, look for parking on The Embarcadero, Delancy, Brannan, Beale, Spear Streets, and Mission Bay.
 Special event street parking is currently $5.00-$7.00/hr.
 Here's information on how to go green to a Giants game: Giants Fans Go Green to Giants Game.

-In early 2011, the SFMTA and Port upgraded 1/3 of the approximate 1,000 Port parking stalls.
+In early 2011, the SFMTA and Port upgraded 1/3 of Port parking stalls.
 Responding to a strong demand for a simplified user interface, the Port changed from pay stations to electronic single space meters.
-These meters are easier to use and provide even greater payment options by also accepting the City’s parking card.
+The new single space meters are easier to use and provide even greater payment options by also accepting the City’s parking card.
 For more information on the City's parking card, visit: www.sfmta.com/cms/pmeter/parkingcard.htm.